NASA Mission Flight Dynamics

 NASA Starling Mission

-The Starling mission is a NASA Ames led technology demonstration mission under the Small Spacecraft Technology Program designed to advance the readiness of several swarm-related technologies.
-Starling consists of four 6U CubeSats planned to launch to LEO in mid-2021.
+The Starling mission is a NASA Ames-led technology demonstration mission under the Small Spacecraft Technology Program designed to advance the readiness of several swarm-related technologies.
+Starling consists of four 6U CubeSats planned to launched to LEO in mid-2021.
 Metis engineers currently support Starling in flight dynamics and mission operations lead roles.
 As the flight dynamics team lead, Metis manages mission design and orbit determination.
 We oversee requirements development, modeling of the swarm’s relative motion, and maneuver design.
 Additionally, we lead the autonomous swarm maintenance experiment that will fly as a software payload.
 As the Mission Operation Systems (MOS) and Ground Data Systems (GDS) Lead, Metis manages ground data system development, integration, and testing on the GDS side.
 On the MOS side, we manage the Mission Operation Plan and Mission Operation Test (simulations, rehearsals, End to End Test, NEN Operational readiness test, and other required tests).
 We also coordinate NEN support, as well as training and certification for the mission operators.

 AFRL R&D INTEGRATED SPACE EXPERIMENTS